etctran/s25-bootcamp-finalproject/README.md

 - Track **reps and weights** for every set in each exercise.
 - View all sessions in a grouped list by date.
 - Swipe to delete workouts or sessions.
-- Clean, dark-themed UI designed for focus and usability.

 ## Challenges Faced